gravitational/teleport-agent-terraform/README.md

   ### Agent mode settings
   ### Note that all of these variables must have a value configured, even if you are not using that mode.
   ### A blank string ("") should be used to avoid setting them.
+  ### Notes on labels:
+  ### Labels cannot contain the pipe character '|' - this is used to delimit each key:value static label entry.
+  ### Use a string like "env: dev|mode: agent" to add both "env: dev" and "mode: agent" static labels.
+  ### Dynamic labels/commands cannot be configured using this module.

   # Database
   teleport_agent_db_enabled = "false"
   teleport_agent_db_description = ""